DukeLearningInnovation/kits/readme.md

 * Admins: get data of which tools are used most, and suggestions of new tools by faculty/students that Duke can research adopting/licensing.

 # Inspiration

+To be moved out of here and issues and into InvisionApp.

 * [Exploring the Next Generation Digital Learning Environment with Tsugi (次)](https://www.youtube.com/watch?v=OzrlFJNBFqY)
 * [Grav + Canvas LMS: Markdown and Git Workflows](https://www.youtube.com/watch?list=PLVtu1bDQijapAcziv0r0BYKNapd8Or8gV&v=_Oj1JIIxlAk)